-Duty of Council as to latrine accommodation.
+Duty of Council as to latrine , accommodation.

-- (a) To take effective measures to secure that adequate and proper latrine accommodation is provided for all houses and buildings within its administrative limits. - (b) To provide such public latrine accommodation as is necessary at all places of public resort within its administrative limits. - (c) To see that all latrine accommodation, both public and private, within its administrative limits, is maintained in proper order and condition.
+- 76 It shall be the duty of every District Council- - (a) To take effective measures to secure that adequate and proper latrine accommodation is provided for all houses and buildings within its administrative limits. - (b) To provide such public latrine accommodation as is necessary at all places of public resort within its administrative limits - (c) To see that all latrine accommodation, both public and private, within its administrative limits, is maintained in proper order and condition.